UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 * Northern hemisphere (NH) sea ice concentration (SIC) data from the National Snow and Ice Data Center (NSIDC)
 * Sea surface temperature (SST) data from ERA5, a reanalysis dataset produced by European Centre for Medium-Range Weather Forecasts (ECMWF)

 Our data is geospatial data in netcdf format.
-It contains 45 September's worth of data from 50N of SST and of thte total arctic SIC on the same grid.
+It contains 45 September's worth of data from 50N of SST and of the total arctic SIC on the same grid.

 **Data Modalities and Formats**
 This project utilizes the following data modalities and formats for model inference in sea ice prediction: